dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 If you don't know GitLab CI at all, here's how it works:

 * You install and configure the `gitlab-runner` program on some machines (called *runners*)
-* Then write a `.gitlab-ci.yml` file that contains the job description.
+* Then you write a `.gitlab-ci.yml` file that contains the job description.

 At my job we prefer to keep the `.gitlab-ci.yml` simple, and keep the code of the CI scripts separate, like this: